fourminute/Fluffy/README.md

 * Done!

 ### 2/3) Install Python
 * Download and Install Python 3 from [Python Website](https://www.python.org/downloads/).
 Select the "PATH" option during install. <b>Ensure no previous version of Python is installed and do not use the 64-bit version of Python 3.
-This may cause an error "PyUSB not found".</b>
+This may cause an error "PyUSB not found".</b> Also be sure to include Tkinter with your installation(it should be a default option).

 ### 3/3) Install PyUSB, LibUSB, PyQt5, QDarkStyle
 * Open Terminal/Command-line/CMD and run the following: